RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-batteryfix.md

 ![RiiConnect24 Logo](/images/WiiRC24Logo.jpg)

 This tutorial doesn't seem to fix error NEWS0000006.
-Unfortunately, if that error persists, reformatting your Wii might be the only option to fix it.
+[If you get error NEWS000006, following this tutorial should fix it.](news000006)
 {: .notice--warning}

 If you're getting error FORE000006, usually it means "invalid data".
 It could be something on our end although unlikely.
 Try waiting a few minutes and then try again.